How To Fill Packaging Pouches Manually By Hand

 Step 3: Use a Funnel

 A funnel is very important for filling liquids.
-It helps you pour without spilling.
+It helps you pour with minimal or no spilling.
 Place the funnel inside the pouch before you pour anything.

 Step 4: Pour the Liquid